hydroper-jet/lang/spec/1.0/source/src/overview/jwpm.md

 The language coworks with JWPM, a package manager that supports a standard build system and workspaces, and requires packages to belong to a registry namespace.

-## Build process
+## Build system

-The package manifest represents a JetWork project, and locates its sources; therefore, the package manager is able to build a project through a simple command such as `jwpm build`, resulting into a bytecode artifact.
+The package manifest represents locates JetWork source files, enabling JWPM to build a project through a simple command such as `jwpm build`, resulting into a bytecode artifact.

 Here is an example package manifest: